Autumn in Korea | 48 Exceptional Places to See Breathtaking Fall Foliage in 2023

 What to Wear in Korea in Autumn

-September in Korea can be downright balmy, the October weather is a bit schizophrenic, and of course November is headed straight for sub-zero temperatures.
+September in Korea can be downright balmy, the October weather is a bit schizophrenic, and of course November in the ROK is headed straight for sub-zero temperatures.
 If you’re visiting South Korea in autumn, you’ll need to pack clothes for a multitude of climates.

 I can usually get by with just a sweater and pashmina right up until winter hits Korea in December, but people who run less hot might need a thicker coat as early as mid-October.
 It’s something you’ll have to determine for yourself.